kind3r/getting-started-with-your-artillery-printer/3d-printer-overview.md

 ### A clean bed makes for a good night sleep

-Clean your bed after every print with [IPA (Isopropyl alcohol)](https://en.wikipedia.org/wiki/Isopropyl_alcohol) or pure [Acetone](https://en.wikipedia.org/wiki/Acetone) (nail polish removers have acetone as a base but it's usually combined with something else that you don't want on your bed).
+Clean your bed before every print with [IPA (Isopropyl alcohol)](https://en.wikipedia.org/wiki/Isopropyl_alcohol) or pure [Acetone](https://en.wikipedia.org/wiki/Acetone) (nail polish removers have acetone as a base but it's usually combined with something else that you don't want on your bed).
 This will help in removing leftover plastic particles and dust from the bed but most important it will elminate any grease left over by you touching the bed with your bare hands while removing a print.

 ### A leveled bed provides good adhesion and even layers